 Avoid refusals with:

-• Marriage/civil partnership certificate.
+- Marriage/civil partnership certificate.

-• Proof of 2+ years cohabitation:
+- Proof of 2+ years of cohabitation for unmarried partners:

-• Joint bank statements or utility bills.
+- joint bank statements or utility bills

-• Additional Proof (if not living together):
+Extra Proof (if not living together)

-• Call logs, travel tickets, or photos showing visits.
+- call logs, travel tickets, or photos showing visits

 Accommodation Rules: Avoiding "Overcrowding"